P.W. Gast Lecture

 During his career, Paul W. Gast pioneered the study of rare earth elements in examining the crust, mantle, and interior of the planet.
 He led the development of the use of rubidium-strontium and uranium-lead radiometric dating methods for rocks, particularly for samples returned from the Moon.
 His examinations of trace elements resulted in new understands of how volcanic fluids originate.
 Gast was the first recipient of the V.M.
 Goldschmidt Award.

-Recipient of the 2024 P.W.
-Gast Lectureship: Jiubin Chen
+Recipient of the 2025 P.W.
+Gast Lectureship: Helen Williams

-Jiubin Chen will present the 2024 Paul W. Gast Lecture ‘Tracing Metal Adventures from Earth to Life‘ as a plenary lecture at the Goldschmidt2024 Conference.
+Helen Williams will present the 2025 Paul W. Gast Lecture as a plenary lecture at the Goldschmidt2025 Conference.

 Former recipients of the P.W.
 Gast Lectureship